 - 1 stick unsalted butter

-Add butter and mix until completely absorbed.
+- Add butter and mix until completely absorbed.
 If your potatoes got too cool then you can melt the butter first.
-Add salt, nutmeg, cinnamon, ginger, and sugars, and mix well.
+Add salt, nutmeg, and sugars, and mix well.
 Add eggs, vanilla, and orange juice and mix well.
-Add cream and mix well.
+Add milk and mix well.

 - In a large mixing bowl, stir together flour, brown sugar, cinnamon, and salt until well mixed.